A: Yes it does. After you've signed up, you can create a plan either for a single person or for a couple.

 A: We are aware of a number of programs that set out to capture every last detail about your financial life.
 You would need to invest a great deal of time and effort to provide all that information (far more than for EvolveMyRetirement®).
 They then make future projections using equally detailed rules, but these are underpinned by crude assumptions: for example, that investment growth will be identical every year, and will never fall, or that there's no need to project beyond a fixed arbitrary time horizon.
 This is nothing like the real world, in which investment returns fluctuate from year to year, sometimes dramatically, and in which none of us can predict with confidence how long we will live.

 The philosophy of EvolveMyRetirement® is to capture your finances and your attitudes in just enough detail so that the program can fill in the remaining gaps and go on to make future projections.
 Our program takes into account the uncertainty of investment returns, property prices, inflation and longevity, so that your confidence in the results can be much higher.
-However we do not aim to take the place of an independent financial advisor, and we strongly recommend that you consult one before putting any generated strategy into practice.
+But we don't aim to take the place of an independent financial advisor, and we strongly recommend that you consult one before putting any generated strategy into practice.
 To make this easy, you can share your plan directly with your financial advisor.

 A: The purpose of EvolveMyRetirement® is not to give you specific investment advice, but rather to arrive at a high-level strategy geared towards sustainable spending, consistent with your stated attitudes to risk and leaving a legacy.
 The program makes assumptions, which you can adjust if you want, about investment returns, in terms of both average returns and volatility.
 Specific advice on how to achieve such returns is beyond the scope of this website, and should be sought from an independent financial advisor.